- AANP News

 The World Health Organization (WHO) and partners, including the International Confederation of Midwives (ICM), International Council of Nurses (ICN), Nursing Now and the United Nations Population Fund (UNFPA), have organized a year-long, global effort to celebrate the work of nurses and midwives, highlighting the challenging conditions they often face, and to advocate for increased investments in the nursing and midwifery workforce.

 As nurse practitioners (NPs), we have a unique voice and perspective to add to this celebration.
 The American Association of Nurse Practitioners® (AANP) is committed to building awareness of the role of nurses and advanced practice registered nurses (APRNs) and is working to develop the next generation of nursing leaders through training and leadership opportunities.
 There are many initiatives planned throughout the year to celebrate international nursing and to insert the NP point of view into the discussion.
-AANP is pleased to announce its participation and encourages you to get involved as well!
+AANP announced its participation at the beginning of 2020.

 Nursing Now is a global campaign to improve health by raising the status and profile of nursing.
 It was developed in response to the findings of the Triple Impact report, which concluded that as well as improving health globally, empowering nurses would contribute to improved gender equality and stronger economies.
 The campaign runs until the end of 2020, the 200th anniversary of Florence Nightingale’s birth and a year when nurses will be celebrated worldwide as a result of the Year of the Nurse and the Midwife.